-Rick Green, President, Canadian Rockies Earth Science Resource Centre
+Rick Green, President/Owner, Canadian Rockies Earth Science Resource Centre

-He is particularly interested in seeing the geology of the mountains in the vicinity of the Bow Valley presented to students and the general public.
+He is particularly interested in seeing the geology of the mountains in the vicinity of the Bow Valley presented in an engaging way to students and the general public.